MagmaRager35-1/The-Burningyai-ALPHA/README.md

 Peerless Dragon;
 Peerless Bow;
 Flash Shower;
- - you still can abuse MushroomRat, but it's a short-term and known bug.
+ - I've made myself tons of design space, thank you.
+ALL the listed abode are very limiting for me.
+You still can abuse MushroomRat, but it's a short-term and known bug.

 ###  v0.01: Welcome the new memes!